University Resource Directory

 - The Center for Mathematics and Science Education works to improve mathematics and science education in Mississippi by fostering interaction between academic and K-12 education communities, supporting the implementation of research-based methods in the classroom and promoting interest in science, technology, engineering and mathematics (STEM) fields.
 The Center offers a wide range of professional development resources.

-- The Center for Writing and Rhetoric manages the University’s first year writing program and supports writing centers at each of the University’s campuses.
+- The Department of Writing and Rhetoric manages the University’s first year writing program and supports writing centers at each of the University’s campuses.

 - The Office of Research and Sponsored Programs serves faculty and staff who are pursuing research or other sponsored projects funded by federal, state, or private agencies and organizations.